toolbox4minecraft/amidst/requirements/seed-search-structure-alt.md

 **TODO:**
 - number of structures feature in criteria (should constraints returns multiple coordinates for reporting multiple structures?)
 - score/result propagation for criterion references
-- merge AND and OR criteria into Combining (with a combining operation)?

 ### World
 Consists of: